iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Bring app please to every one mandatory.<br> :date: __2020-06-23 03:30:47__

 > I have entered my phone number but no six digit code has been sent to me.
 I am stuck in step 1 of the process.
 Update: app is working now.
 Great app.<br> :date: __2020-06-21 04:03:50__

-> Well designed app that has had no adverse effect on battery life!
-When I first got it I was force closing it when not out to conserve battery.
-I decided to test leaving it on 24/7 and over two days I couldn't see any extra battery consumption.
-I was honestly shocked and have left it on since.
-Also really like that this app DOESN'T use GPS only my Bluetooth to see who I've been in contact with instead of tracking my every movement.<br> :date: __2020-06-08 00:40:09__

-> Very important and we'll designed application, privacy is protected and will help keep spread under control<br> :date: __2020-06-02 04:31:45__